Fewnity/T-Rex-Runner-Game-Nintendo-DS/README.md

 Run it on emulator like [melonDS](http://melonds.kuribo64.net/downloads.php).

-**For a real Nintendo DS**, you will need a R4 flashcart, may no work on other flashcart like M3DS REAL.
+**For a real Nintendo DS**, you will need a R4 flashcart, may no work on other flashcart like M3DS REAL (flashcart needs nitrofs support).

 For R4, you will need [this firmware](http://old.r4wood.com/pages/Wood-R4-Kernel.html) (Wood R4 V1.62).